Homosexuality in English football: By players

 Heterosexual Swedish international and former Arsenal and West Ham United midfielder Freddie Ljungberg endured questions over his sexuality "due to his bachelor lifestyle and love of musicals and fashion".
 Despite denying the speculation, he told the New York Times that "I don't mind at all.
 I am proud of that.
 I love fashion, and I think so many gay people have amazing style.
 So that is a compliment to me."

 The Guardian's Secret Footballer columnist said that a gay player would be accepted in a typical dressing room, and instead said that the worry for any would-be gay player would be the abuse from the terraces.

+By authorities

+In 2022, the Crown Prosecution Service for England and Wales decided that a chant commonly used by fans to mock Chelsea FC players could be considered a hate crime.
+The slang term, "rent boys," a slang for male sex workers, was used as a dig at the area's historic reputation as a gay hotspot.

 Women's football

 English Football Hall of Fame inductee Lily Parr was openly lesbian at a time when female homosexuality, whilst (unlike male homosexuality) not illegal, was very much a taboo in British society.
 In August 2010, England coach Hope Powell was named in 68th place on The Independent newspaper's Pink List of influential lesbian and gay people in the UK.
 In 2011 the Belfast Telegraph reported the formation of the Belfast Braves, who claimed to be the first lesbian football team in the UK.
 In recent years far more players have come out with several high-profile players entering civil partnerships or marriage with their partners once they became legal in 2005 and 2015 respectively.

+In March 2025, footballer Helen Hardy created Manchester Laces, a community that aims to provide an inclusive environment for women and non-binary people who want to play football.

-'Coming Out' publicly
+Coming out publicly

-Arguments have been made for and against a gay male player to come out publicly.
+Arguments have been made for and against gay male players to come out publicly.